Klamath Agreements can Restore Our Salmon and Sucker Fisheries

 Implementation of the Klamath Agreements is surest path to dam removal

-the new flow regimes and unprecedented habitat restoraition provided for by the Klamath Agreements will allow suckers and salmon to be restored to harvestable levels.
+The new flow regimes and unprecedented habitat restoraition provided for by the Klamath Agreements will allow suckers and salmon to be restored to harvestable levels.

 The importance of Dam Removal to the Klamath River System

-Fisheries scientists overwhelmingly agree that that dam removal provides fisheries benefits far greater than relicensing the project with fish ladders.
+Fisheries scientists overwhelmingly agree that dam removal provides fisheries benefits far greater than relicensing the project with fish ladders.

-The dams being considered for removal, some more than 90 years old, provide no irrigation or flood control, and on average, generate about 88 MW of power.
+The dams being considered for removal, some more than 90 years old, provide virtually no irrigation or flood control, and on average, generate about 88 MW of power.